 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the purpose of a sandbox in cybersecurity?
+What is dynamic analysis in cybersecurity?

 Open an interactive chat with Bash